kprussing/vtimshow/README.rst

 an archived download, please refer to `this patch`_ to aid in installation.

+The branching scheme is that master is the development branch and stable is only for bug fixes and tagging releases.

 .. _ViTables: http://vitables.org
 .. _PyQtGraph: http://www.pyqtgraph.org
 .. _Sphinx: http://sphinx-doc.org/index.html